sunilmore690/uploader/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+uploader uses a number of open source projects to work properly:

 * [kue](https://www.npmjs.com/package/kue) - Kue is a priority job queue backed by redis, built for node.js.
 * [async](https://caolan.github.io/async/) - Async is a utility module which provides straight-forward, powerful functions for working with asynchronous JavaScript.